-Electricity

-Repair Category 1

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Electricity Repair category: 2 Notes: It is recommended that all electrical installations be checked every five years or on change of ownership to keep up-to-date with frequent changes in safety regulations.
+Further advice will be available from a qualified NICEIC/SELECT registered contractor.
+It should be appreciated that only recently constructed or rewired properties well have installations which fully comply with IET regulations.
+A label on the electrical consumer unit states that the last inspection of the electrical installation was 17/7/2019.
+A competent electrical contractor should be instructed to test the system.

 Gas

-Repair Category N/A
+Repair category:

-Notes Not applicable.
+Notes: N/A.